cristianradu/simple-nws/README.markdown

 Using the free REST API provided by the National Weather Service should be straightforward enough - except it isn't.
 The results are overly convoluted - made to be read by machines, not humans.
 The purpose of this library is to make all that easier by doing all the hard work for you - it takes a latitude and longitude and gives back a nicely formatted object with all the weather data you need.

-Requires PHP 5.x.
+Requires PHP 5.3 (uses namespaces).
 Written by Cristian Radu, <http://cristianradu.com/>.
 MIT licensed, see the [LICENSE](./LICENSE) file for details.

 Example
 -------